neoforged/governance/voting.md

 In cases involving multiple-choice polls, if no option does not meet the requirements set above, the two choices with the most votes will be put to a run-off vote.

-A vote that ends in a tie (i.e., the cast votes have been *perfectly* distributed to each option) or one in which no option has met the majority requirement is considered **fail**.
+A vote that ends in a tie (i.e., the cast votes have been *perfectly* distributed to each option) or one in which no option has met the majority requirement is considered **failed**.
 In this case, the status quo will be preserved.
 Failed votes may be re-attempted after 30 days.

 Decisions made by vote cannot be revisited after less than 90 days from their vote.